jdmonin/JSettlers2/README.txt

 Now click on the "Sit Here" button and press "Start Game".
 The robot players should automatically join the game and start playing.

+To play again with the same game options and players, click "Quit", then "Reset Board".
+If other people are in the game, they will be asked to vote on the reset; any player can reject it.
+If bots are in your game, and you want to reset with fewer or no bots, click the bot's Lock button before clicking Quit/Reset and it won't rejoin the reset game.

 If you want other people to access your server, tell them your server IP address and port number (in this case 8880).
 They can run the